popphp/pop-mail/README.md

 The Google transport requires a number of configuration steps to be performed in the Google administration portal and cloud console.
 This includes setting up the approved application as a `service account` and its necessary requirements.
-When that is complete, you should be prompted to download a `JSON` file with the appropriate credentials for your application:
+When that is complete, you should be prompted to download a `JSON` file with the appropriate credentials and data for your application:

 ```json
 {